KTAGirl/KTA/README.md

    4. Load game you just saved
    5. (the following part will be replaced with custom start for Live Another Life) Go to Mara's statue, choose "I arrived by ship" -> "Solitude", go to bed nearby, sleep.
    6. Run towards Solitude until you meet a Courier, take the note, read the note.
-   7. Speak to carriage driver or to a guard, choose "[CHEAT]Jump to the end of prequest"
+   7. Speak to carriage driver or to a guard, choose "[CHEAT] Jump to the end of prequest"
-   8. open console (~), type in "coc whiterunstables"
+   8. Open console (~), type in "coc whiterunstables"
+   9. Leave stables, run to Whiterun entrance, speak to the guard, choose "Hello, Sir...", click through the rest of the dialog
+   10. Open console (~), type in "coc whiterundragonsreach"
+   11. Speak to the Jarl, choose "[Cheat] Skip until enslavement, Bellamy"
+   12. Run all the way outside of the Whiterun gates, save (just in case)
+   13.